perturbo-code/perturbopy/docs/source/postproc/index.rst

 Postprocessing
 ==============

 In the Perturbopy postprocessing module, we provide tools to help process the output of Perturbo calculations.
-The module allows users to:

-* export data to Python
+The module allows users to export data to Python, perform calculations, and visualize data.

-* perform calculations
-* visualize data
+A Perturbo calculation must always be run before the results can be processed in Perturbopy.
+Please see the `Perturbo website <https://perturbo-code.github.io/mydoc_running_perturbo.html>`_ for information on running Perturbo.

+Please refer to the tutorials for information on running Perturbopy.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     tutorials/index
     documentation/index
-    getting_started/index